 Serif fonts arouse feelings of class and heritage.
 This makes them suitable when you want your brand to feel “established” and reliable.

-Serif fonts suits “formal” situations best (this is why Serif fonts are widely used in CVs).
+Serif fonts suit “formal” situations best (this is why Serif fonts are widely used in CVs).
 They’re perfect for brands who want to represent and promote their trustworthy nature.
-Often, serif types are ideal for financial companies and academics establishments.
+Often, serif types are ideal for financial companies and academic establishments.
 Some of the most popular options are Times New Roman, Georgia and Garamond.

 Favorite Slab Serif options are Courier, Rockwell and Museo.